ilay122/Chess-Project/README.md

 # Online
 The chess server listens on port 42069.
 Port fowarding is required for people outside of your lan.
 The server is written in python 2.7 and does not require any additional libraries.
+Simpy run